Ling-ling00/Solar-Floating-cleaning-robot-simulation/README.md

 ## test2 or floating buoy and Solar panel

-This file will consist of floating buoy and Solar panel in sdf form
+This file will consist of floating buoy and Solar panel 10 buoy in sdf form

  ![alt text](pic/image-13.png)